MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/devices-sensors/send-or-receive-files-with-rfcomm.md

     m_socket = args.Socket();

     // The client socket is connected.
 At this point the application can wait for
-    // the user to take some action, e.g. click a button to receive a
+    // the user to take some action, for example, click a button to receive a
     // file from the device, which could invoke the Picker and then save
     // the received file to the picked location.
 The transfer itself
     // would use the Sockets API and not the Rfcomm API, and so is